phoebewang59/reddit_sentiment_network/README.md

 This project analyzes conversational dynamics within mental health–related Reddit communities using **sentiment analysis** and **social network analysis**.
 The goal is to understand how emotional tone flows through discussion threads, how supportive vs. unsupportive exchanges differ structurally, and whether **signed triads** reveal patterns of emotional tension or repair.

 ## Overview
-Using a cleaned dataset of Reddit submissions, comments, and replies, this project:
+Using a cleaned dataset of Reddit submissions, comments, and replies, this project uses **R** (tidyverse, igraph, sentimentr, ggplot2) to:

-- Computes sentiment scores for each message using `sentimentr`
+- Computes sentiment scores for each message
-- Constructs directed reply networks using `igraph`
+- Constructs directed reply networks
 - Identifies key structural patterns such as hubs, chains, and local clusters
 - Examines **triad sentiment flow** (increasing, decreasing, mixed)
 - Visualizes ego networks and sentiment diffusion patterns